abhinav7693ngh/Domes.js/README.md

 ## Doubly Linked List

-You can simply create an object.
+You can simply create a Doubly Linked List object.

 ```javascript
     const my_Doubly_Linked_List = new DoublyLinkedList();